 Yes, but because of COVID-19, we’re all having to do things a bit differently now, and moving home is no exception.
 Read our guidance on moving home safely.

-Although we had to pause our works at the start of the crisis, now the government has started to ease their restrictions, we'll be contacting anyone due works via the portal.
+Although we had to pause our works at the start of the crisis, now the government has started to ease their restrictions, we're continuing with planned works.

 We'll ensure that we follow the requirements as set out by the government and the HSE, and all our contractors will ensure they work safely in your home.